Once again, news has come of yet another car insurance scam as ghost broking becomes more prevalent.

 In some cases, a simple text-based confirmation is sent stating that insurance is in place on some form of “trade policy”.
 In other cases, various fake documents may be issued and in yet other instances, the payment of the money will be the last that the victim ever hears of the matter.

-The end result is the same in all situations though – the victim has no insurance cover in place at all and may be unintentionally committing a serious offence by driving their vehicle on the public road without cover.
+The end result of ghost broking is the same in all situations though – the victim has no insurance cover in place at all and may be unintentionally committing a serious offence by driving their vehicle on the public road without cover.

 Tips to avoid